nihr43/k8s-l3-lb/README.md

 # k8s-l3-lb

-An external LoadBalancer implementation for kubernetes in a pure-l3 network.
+An pod-aware external LoadBalancer implementation for kubernetes in a pure-l3 network.  l3-lb is intended to run alongside [bgp on each k8s node](https://github.com/nihr43/bgp-unnumbered) in a baremetal cluster, resulting in a network where the spine and leaf routers themselves are aware of kubernetes service declarations, and are able to efficiently route directly to the correct physical hosts running the matched pods.
+If replicas > 1, a single ip is provisioned in an anycast arrangement, enabling equal-cost-multipath load balancing from the perspective of an equally-connected router.

 ## implementation